-- The new FAFSA, along with resources and translation services, will be available in the (11) most commonly spoken languages in the United States.
+- The new FAFSA, along with resources and translation services, is available in the (11) most commonly spoken languages in the United States.

 - You may select up to 20 colleges to share their FAFSA with, up from the previous 10 colleges limit.

-- Once you begin completing the FAFSA, your parent will have 45 days to complete their portion.
+- Once you begin completing the FAFSA, your parent has 45 days to complete their portion.

-If you have questions about the FAFSA, we invite you to participate in these financial aid webinars created specifically for students and families to help them prepare for the college-going process.
+If you have questions about the FAFSA, we invite you to watch these financial aid webinars created specifically for students and families to help them prepare for the college-going process.
 All sessions are approximately one hour long with a short presentation from financial aid experts, followed by questions from the audience.
-A live chat will be open for questions and interpreters will be available in Spanish, Hmong and Somali.
-Students who attend these sessions will be entered into a drawing to win a $500 scholarship!

 Visit the Minnesota Goes to College website to learn more about this series and access previous webinar recordings and resources.

 Ready, Set, FAFSA!